rust-lang/rust/src/doc/rustc-dev-guide/src/llvm-coverage-instrumentation.md

 `DefId`s (`tcx` query `mir_keys`) minus the codegenned `DefId`s
 (`tcx` query `collect_and_partition_mono_items`). `add_unreachable_functions()`
-computes the set of unreachable functions, queries the `tcx` for the previously-computed `CodeRegions`, for each unreachabe MIR, and adds those code regions to one of the non-generic codegenned functions (non-generic avoids potentially injecting the unreachable coverage multiple times for multiple instantiations).
+computes the set of unreachable functions, queries the `tcx` for the previously-computed `CodeRegions`, for each unreachable MIR, and adds those code regions to one of the non-generic codegenned functions (non-generic avoids potentially injecting the unreachable coverage multiple times for multiple instantiations).